TJAlston/Bootstrap/README.md

-# Bootstrap
+# TJ 2017 Portfolio

-Practicing more Bootstrap for future projects.
+New Portfolio look more modern and sleek using Bootstrap.